anstokes/react-native-form-generator/README.md

 	validateOnChange={true} // false by default
 	validateOnMount={true} 	// false by default
-	theme={useTheme()}      // Currently the theme is only used to display errors when the components are missing from the library navigation={navigation} // The navigation.navigate() function is used when the navigateOnSubmit.handler is set to "app" />
+	theme={useTheme()}      // Currently the theme is only used to display errors when the components are missing from the library navigation={navigation} // The navigation.navigate() function is used when a screen is not found in the schema.
+/>
 ```